 Welcome to Quinton House Senior School, located in the historic and impressive Upton Hall.
-Many of our pupils transition to the Senior School from the Junior School but we also welcome new pupils into year 7 and above.
+Many of our students transition to the Senior School from the Junior School but we also welcome new students into year 7 and above.
 The Senior School is home to a full range of specialist classrooms, science labs and an ICT suite.
 The beautiful Ballroom is used for music lessons, House meetings, assemblies, concerts and plays.

-The Senior School provides a happy, caring and supportive environment in which the pupils are able to develop the necessary skills for coping with the challenges of adult life.
+The Senior School provides a happy, caring and supportive environment in which the students are able to develop the necessary skills for coping with the challenges of adult life.
 Discipline is firm but fair – with the emphasis on self-discipline.
 Our “open door” policy means that parents have access to the Headteacher and to Form Tutors at any time and we warmly invite you to get in touch.

 We offer the core subjects of English, English Literature and Maths and a wide range of other subjects: Biology, Chemistry and Physics (or Combined Science), two languages (French and German), Drama, Music, Art, Computing, PE, History, Geography, Religious Studies, Business Studies, Food Technology and Graphics.
 The use of IT plays an increasingly important role in almost all subjects.